Board of Trustees

 Mr. Kydd is a managing partner at Kneeland & Kydd, where he evaluates and prepares trial materials for state and federal courts.
 Mr. Kydd also tries complex personal injury insurance coverage and business cases through trial and post-trial appellate practice and handles daily strategic business decisions for the practice.
 Mr. Kydd earned his J.D. in litigation and insurance from New England School of Law and a B.A. in economics from Colby College.
 Mr. Kydd’s two children graduated from WSL.

-Mr. Liska is the director of product management and development at iCIMS Labs, where previously he served as chief product strategist.
+Mr. Liska is the director of product management at Cardinal Health.
+Previously he served as the director of product management and development as well as chief product strategist at iCIMS Labs.
 Mr. Liska also founded Jobmagic, which was acquired by iCIMS, and before that worked as the VP of product management and business intelligence at Iconics.
 Mr. Liska holds a Ph.D. in engineering and artificial intelligence from Clemson University.
 His two children attend WSL.

 Wendy Margo | Kindergarten Teacher